Leandro-vigna/climate-watch/README.md

 It's worth noting that the infrastructure includes an [AWS EC2](https://aws.amazon.com/ec2/) server that is partially configured by Terraform, but that requires additional setup.
 You can find more details in the `/infrastructure/templates/server_setup.sh.tpl` file.

 For the application to function properly, certain [environment variables](https://en.wikipedia.org/wiki/Environment_variable) need to be set within the execution environment (aka the servers).
 Said variables are loaded through a `.env` file that can be found in the server's `/var/www/climatewatch/shared/.env` path.

+Excluded from the above is the setup of [sidekiq](https://github.com/mperham/sidekiq), which must be configured manually.
+It's recommended to configure it [as a systemd service](https://github.com/mperham/sidekiq/blob/master/examples/systemd/sidekiq.service).
+Be sure to add the corresponding [environment variables](https://en.wikipedia.org/wiki/Environment_variable) to the service file, and to ensure they match the values on the main app's configuration.

 ## Deployment